 Individual organizations might reorder things or swap threats in and out to suit their own situation, but there you have it.
 The top ten tips for identifying and combating the Insider Threat.

-Gurucul has a bunch of resources to help your organization combat the Insider Threat if you’re interested:
+Gurucul has many resources to help your organization combat the Insider Threat, including:

 - Replay our webinar on demand: Practical Advice to Uplevel your Insider Threat Program Today